SAP-samples/sales-and-service-cloud-extensions/BonusPlanCapSample/README.md

 The key features covered in this implementation are:
 * Development of external(Bonus Plan) application following the golden path of programming model using [SAP CAP](#references-to-cap-development-guides).
 * Used SAP Fiori UX Standards and SAP UI5 library for creating UIs for the external(Bonus Plan) application.
-* Implemented access restrictions for the external(Bonus Plan) application based on XSUAA authentication.
-[Details for ading user to BTP account for authentication](./Files/user.md).
-[Details for XSUAA Implementation](./Files/authorization.md)
+* Implement authentication for the external(Bonus Plan) application based on BTP XSUAA.
+[Details](./Files/authentication.md).
-* Implemented role based authorizations for the external(Bonus Plan) application.
-[Details](./Files/userAccessBTP.md).
+* Implement role based authorizations for the external(Bonus Plan) application.
+[Details](./Files/authorization.md).
 * Integrated SAP Sales and Service Cloud V2 REST apis for fetching and updating data in the external(Bonus Plan) application.
 [Details](./Files/createDestination.md).
+* Deploy external application on Cloud Foundry in SAP BTP.
+[Details](./Files/deploy.md).
 * Embedded the external application in SAP Sales and Service Cloud V2 via Mashup.
 [Details](./Files/EmbedMashup.md).
 * Deployed external application on Cloud Foundry in SAP BTP.
 [Details](./Files/deploy.md).
 * User propagation across SAP Sales and Service Cloud V2 and the external application.